NabinRai4017/EcommerceApp/README.md

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 They let you use state and other React features without writing a class.
 For more detail click [here](https://react.dev/reference/react)

+### Server
+It is supported by self made REST APIs using Django and Django REST framework.
+For More details click [here](https://github.com/NabinRai4017/MovieFoodServer).

 ## On progress
 <p float="left">
   <img src="https://github.com/NabinRai4017/EcommerceApp/blob/main/images/home-page.png" width="230" height="499">